 Muscle tightness and pain

-Again this is due to breathing faster than is necessary.
-Carbon dioxide drops which results in tingling and tightness.
+Again this is due to breathing faster than is necessary—carbon dioxide drops which result in tingling and tightness.

 Think of it this way.
 This response is very adaptive when necessary.
-If you fall and damage your leg, where part of your leg has been cut open, your body will immediately get a stress response and your muscles will immediately tighten.
+Suppose you fall and damage your leg, where part of your leg has been cut open.
+In that case, your body will immediately get a stress response, and your muscles will tighten.

 Your body is trying to protect you, although getting this symptom when nothing has happened to you is understandably worrying.